 Combustion gases, which contain ethylene, can enter the greenhouse via faulty heat equipment.
 Even at very low levels, ethylene can make tomato leaves bend downward or become twisted and contorted (epinasty), and if exposure is ongoing, stems may thicken, branching may increase, and flower buds may abort or develop into malformed fruit.
 To prevent ethylene injury, hire professionals to perform proper heating system maintenance before the start of the heating season.
 High ammonium can stimulate plants to produce ethylene.
 Avoid fertilizers high in ammonium and be sure composts are finished.
 Composts should always be tested before using in the greenhouse.
 If growing in containers, be sure they have adequate bottom drainage.
 Saturated, highly organic media in the bottom of containers can spontaneously generate ethylene in rare cases.

 Harvest and Storage

-Greenhouse tomatoes are usually picked at the turning stage or later and packed by uniform ripeness and size in single or double layer cartons.
+Greenhouse tomatoes destined for wholesale markets are usually picked at the turning stage or later and packed by uniform ripeness and size in single or double layer cartons.
 Fruits are sensitive to compression injury so pack and display accordingly.
 For best flavor greenhouse fruits should be fully ripe when harvested, if your markets may allow, but cracking is a risk if fruit are left on the plant too long.
-Ripe fruit can be held for a couple of days at 45 to 50 °F but flavor and aroma may be reduced compared to storage at room temperature.
+Ripe fruit can be held for a couple of days at 45-50ºF but flavor and aroma may be reduced compared to storage at room temperature.